Lecture 7#

 in a two-dimensional spatial domain \(\Omega = [0, L_x] \times [0, L_y]\) and in time \(t \in [0, T]\).
 The problem will be solved with Dirichlet boundary conditions \(u=0\) on the entire boundary, and it will also require an initial condition \(u(0, x, y) = I(x, y)\) and an initial derivative, here set to zero \(\frac{\partial u}{\partial t}(0, x, y) = 0\).

 Perhaps surprisingly, this equation is considerably easier to implement than the Poisson equation, because of the hyperbolic nature of the problem.
-Hyperbolic problems are often solved with recursive methods that simply step the solution forward in time, and do as such not require setting up and solving matrix equations.
+Hyperbolic problems are often solved with marching methods that simply step the solution forward in time, and do as such not require setting up and solving matrix equations.
 However, we can still use much of the theory described in lecture 6, about the 2D mesh and 2D discretised equations.

 Note